Diocese of Maitland-Newcastle: History

 From 1866 the diocese extended to include Port Macquarie, Tamworth, Gunnedah, Walgett and Coonamble.
-In 1887 the Diocese of Maitland reduced in size by exclusion of the Coonamble, Gunnedah and Tamworth districts.
+In 1869 the diocese of Armidale was inaugurated with Monsignor Lynch as the administrator.
+In 1887 the Diocese of Maitland reduced in size by exclusion of the Coonamble, Gunnedah and Tamworth districts, as they became part of the Armidale diocese at the same time as the now Lismore diocese was inaugurated.

 In 1933, after servicing the diocese for 87 years, the original cathedral building became inadequate for the needs of the parish and the diocese.
 In July 1933, Bishop Edmund Gleeson CSsR officially announced that the Catholic Hall in Maitland would be converted to a pro-cathedral suitable as a place of worship.
 On 26 November 1933 the Catholic Hall was opened as the pro-cathedral and St John's officially closed.

+In 1948, the Newcastle and Maitland Catholic Sentinel published a number of articles on the occasion of the consecration of auxiliary bishop Toohey.

-In 1966 boundaries were again altered to exclude Kendall parish to Lismore but include the parishes of Belmont, Swansea, Toronto, Booragul, Teralba, which are the present boundaries of the diocese.
+In 1966 boundaries were again altered to exclude Kendall parish to Lismore but include the parishes of Belmont, Swansea, Toronto, Booragul and Teralba, which are the present boundaries of the diocese.

+In 1967, an article about the state of the diocese after 100 years was published in the newspaper of the diocese, the Catholic Sentinel.
+(A digitised paper, as part of the "Trove" National Library of Australia project.)

 In 1989 the pro-cathedral suffered damage as a result of an earthquake and was closed.
-Discussions were then held and it was decided to convert the pro-cathedral to its former use as a hall and to reopen St John's as a chapel for the Central Maitland area.
-On 24 June 1994, Bishop Leo Clarke celebrated a Dedication of a Church service and thus St John's became a chapel for the area.
+Discussions were then held and it was decided to convert the pro-cathedral to its former use as a hall and to reopen St John's as a chapel for the central Maitland area.
+On 24 June 1994, Bishop Leo Clarke celebrated a dedication of a church service and thus St John's became a chapel for the area.
 The 1989 earthquake was also a catalyst to consolidate the diocesan administration offices on one site.
-This was achieved in 1995 by purchasing the Sisters of Mercy Convent at Hamilton and the former Sacred Heart Parish Primary School, Hamilton.
+This was achieved in 1995 by purchasing the Sisters of Mercy convent in Hamilton and the former Sacred Heart parish primary school, Hamilton.

 By papal brief dated 14 June 1995, the Diocese of Maitland-Newcastle was created and on 16 July 1995 the Sacred Heart Church in Hamilton became the cathedral of the diocese.

 The diocese was the focus of the Hunter Special Commission of Inquiry and case-study 43 in the Royal Commission into Institutional Responses to Child Sexual Abuse.

+In April 2024, Cathnews reported briefly on the renewal of the safeguarding leadership in 2024.